datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Average versus median

 You now know about Numpy functions to a get a better feeling for your data.
-It basically comes down to importing Numpy, and then calling several simple functions on the numpy arrays:
+It basically comes down to importing Numpy, and then calling several simple functions on the Numpy arrays:

 ```
 import numpy as np